-- 3.17 A Member in Public Practice providing an Insolvency Service shall comply with Subsection 115 Professional Behaviour6 of the Code, in particular, the requirements in relation to marketing activities. - 3.18 When placing an advertisement in respect of an Administration, a Member in Public Practice shall not use that advertisement to market the Member's Professional Services. - 3.19 A Member in Public Practice shall not include slogans, logos, claims about the Member's Firm, or other promotional material in statutory advertisements. - 3.20 A Member in Public Practice may include the Firm's logo in non-statutory advertisements as long as that logo does not take prominence in the advertisement. - 3.21 A Member in Public Practice shall not provide any Inducement to any Entity to secure an Appointment for the Member or to secure or prevent the Appointment or nomination of another person. - 3.22 An Inducement includes any benefit, whether monetary or not, given by a Member in Public Practice, the Member's Firm, Partners or an employee, or agent, consultant, or contractor of the Member, to an Entity which may in the view of a reasonable person influence that Entity's decision to refer, to make or not to make an Appointment. - 3.23 An Inducement does not include: - (a) benefits of insignificant value in aggregate to the Entity which referred or made the Appointment; - (b) sponsorship of events or publications open to the public, or members of a professional body; or - (c) retainers or other similar payments to marketing consultants. - 3.24 A Member in Public Practice shall not accept an Appointment or perform an Administration that involves: - (a) referral or other commissions, or monetary or non-monetary benefits; - (b) spotter's fees; - (c) understandings or requirements that work in the Administration will be given to a referrer; or - (d) any other such arrangements that restrict the proper exercise of the Member's judgement and duties.
+- 3.18 A Member in Public Practice providing an Insolvency Service shall comply with Subsection 115 Professional Behaviour of the Code, in particular, the requirements in relation to marketing activities. - 3.19 When placing an advertisement in respect of an Administration, a Member in Public Practice shall not use that advertisement to market the Member's Professional Services. - 3.20 A Member in Public Practice shall not include slogans, logos, claims about the Member's Firm, or other promotional material in statutory advertisements. - 3.21 A Member in Public Practice may include the Firm's logo in non-statutory advertisements, as long as that logo does not take prominence in the advertisement. - 3.22 A Member in Public Practice providing an Insolvency Service shall comply with Section 340 Inducements, Including Gifts and Hospitality of the Code. - 3.23 A Member in Public Practice shall not provide any Inducement to any Entity to secure an Appointment for the Member, or to secure or prevent the Appointment or nomination of another person. - 3.24 An Inducement includes any benefit (whether monetary or not) given by a Member in Public Practice, the Member's Firm, Partners or an employee, an agent, a consultant, or a contractor of the Member, to an Entity which may, in the view of a reasonable person, influence that Entity's decision to refer or not refer, or to make or not to make, an Appointment. - 3.25 An Inducement may not include: - (a) benefits of insignificant value in aggregate to the Entity which referred or made the Appointment; - (b) sponsorship of events or publications open to the public, or members of a professional body; or - (c) retainers or other similar payments to marketing consultants. - 3.26 A Member in Public Practice shall not accept an Appointment or perform an Administration that involves: - (a) referral or other commissions, or monetary or non-monetary benefits; - (b) spotter's fees; - (c) understandings or requirements that work in the Administration will be given to a referrer: or

+(d) any other such arrangements that restrict the proper exercise of the Member's judgement and duties.